VSIP Frequently Asked Questions

 7. I have been told that anyone with an administrative appointment cannot apply for VSIP.
 I cannot find that requirement anywhere, is this true?

 Administrators who are also tenured faculty and meet all other eligibility requirements are eligible to participate.

 8. If a tenured member of faculty reduces their FTE, are they still eligible for the VSIP program?

-Tenured faculty may be eligible for the VSIP program as long as they remain benefits eligible (.50 FTE or higher).
-Their VSIP payout amount will be the employee’s FY 22 budgeted annual base salary (prior to their FTE reduction), whichever is lower.
+Tenured, College of Arts and Sciences faculty may be eligible for the VSIP program as long as they remain benefits eligible (.50 FTE or higher).
+Their VSIP payout amount will be the employee’s FY 23 budgeted annual base salary (prior to their FTE reduction), whichever is lower.

 |VSIP APPLICATION, APPROVAL, AND PARTICIPANT PROCEDURES|